Wild tortoises will stand in the rain or soak in small puddles to clean themselves.

 Juvenile tortoises need baths more frequently than adults because they get dehydrated easily.

 If your tortoise has yet to reach full maturity, you should give it baths daily.
-During the baths, it’s important to check that the tortoise is drinking enough water and defecating properly.
+During the baths, it’s important to check that the tortoise is drinking enough water and defecating.
 An adult tortoise can be bathed 2-3 times a week.

 If you notice that your tortoise is constipated or dehydrated, you may want to increase the number of times you let it soak.
 Soaking in warm water stimulates the bowels and encourages tortoises to defecate.